Highlights

 Københavns Universitet (KU)

-Christopher Gyldenkærne is PhD in technical science and postdoc at CAISA.
-He researches the responsible use of health data and AI and investigates how AI systems are developed and implemented in health and welfare organizations.
+Christopher Gyldenkærne has a PhD in technical science and is a postdoc at CAISA.
+He researches the responsible use of health data and AI, as well as how AI systems are developed and implemented in health and welfare organizations.

 Researcher